FStarLang/FStar/INSTALL.md

 ### Prerequisite for steps 2 and 3: Working OCaml setup  ###

 Steps 2 and 3 below require a working OCaml setup.
-Any version of OCaml from 4.02.2 to 4.04.1 should do, but we recommend 4.04.0 or later to F\* developers who plan to commit their extracted ML files.
+Any version of OCaml from 4.02.2 to 4.04.1 should do, but we recommend to F\* developers who plan to commit their extracted ML files to master to stick with 4.02.3, which is the latest OCaml version that works with opam on Windows.

 #### Instructions for Windows ####